-^{} Certified Elder Law Attorney by the National Elder Law Foundation home does not have to admit someone on Medicaid; most nursing homes may not discharge a resident for switching to Medicaid; because of that it might make sense to private pay for a month or two.
+^{} Certified Elder Law Attorney by the National Elder Law Foundation caid; most nursing homes may not discharge a resident for switching to Medicaid; because of that it might make sense to private pay for a month or two.
 No nursing home may treat Medicaid residents differently from others.
 For most individuals, the object of longterm care planning is to protect savings (by avoiding paying them to a nursing home) while simultaneously qualifying for nursing home Medicaid benefits.
 This can be done within the following rules of Medicaid eligibility.